Robust estimation of risks from small samples

-For example, this occurs when one tries to characterise failures in a reliable system.
+For example, this occurs when one characterises rare failures in reliable systems.

 Furthermore, the interval probability approach provides a robust framework to deal with unobserved events.
-Such events may be so-called high-impact low-probability events, which have a disproportionate impact on the population parameter $q$.
+Such events may be so-called high-impact low-probability events, which have a disproportionate impact on the population parameter $q^*$.
 In applications where it is necessary to analyse largely unobserved tails of a distribution it is generally advisable to use Extreme Value Theory (EVT) (see e.g. Coles \cite{Coles2001}).
 However, the application of EVT assumes that the long-tail behaviour of the process is sufficiently well-described by the data set.
 This may not be the case if the data set is very small, or when the underlying process is prone to exhibit very rare events that are qualitatively different from other large events.
 Events of the latter type are sometimes referred to as `Dragon kings' \cite{Sornette2012}.